teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 ## Some Copyright Law

-I said this post wasn't about copyright law, but I lied.
-Here's some copyright law.

 Copyright law tries to encourage artists to create art.
-Copyright law does this by giving artists the right to stop other people from copying their art.
+It gives artists the right to stop other people from copying their art.
 Not only can copyright law stop identical copying, it can also stop copying that results in "substantially similar" art.

 How does this apply to video games?
 A clone infringes an original game if an "ordinary reasonable person" would think that the clone was at least "substantially similar" to the original. [*Atari v.
 Philips* (7th Cir.
 1982)](http://scholar.google.com/scholar_case?case=16433139020722034724).
-This legal standard is complicated by the fact that we are not looking for "substantial similarity" in every aspect of the game, but only in the "copyrightable expression."
+This legal standard is complicated by the fact that we are not looking for "substantial similarity" in every aspect of the game, but only in the game's "copyrightable expression."

 Which aspects of a game are copyrightable and which are not?
 There are no easy answers here, but some overarching themes run through all of the video game cloning cases: